-The AFROBLUSH Podcast is the home of candid conversations on Pan-African culture, shared through the medium of insightful conversation.
+The AFROBLUSH Podcast is the home of candid conversations aimed at celebrating and debating Pan-African culture and lifestyle.

 Every week, each new episode introduces a topic or an individual challenging and changing the way we see the world and ourselves.
 Weekly episodes alternate between community debates and a 1-2-1 interview with Africa’s creatives and thought leaders entitled ‘Meet the Makers’.

-The AFROBLUSH Podcast is available to listen to through Soundcloud, the iTunes Podcast library, PodAfrica and most other podcast streaming services.
+The AFROBLUSH Podcast is available to listen to through Soundcloud, iTunes Podcast library, Acast, PodAfrica and most other podcast streaming services.

 COMMUNITY GIST – topical group discussions from the community.